 The Development Application Matrix Guide and the Development Application form outline the information required to be submitted with a development application and the level of detail generally required.
 The matrix is intended to ensure that Council has sufficient information to determine the likely impacts of a proposal, including compliance with the relevant Planning Controls.

 A completed Development Application form must be signed by the property owner and lodged with payment of the appropriate fees.
 All development applications must be lodged with a Political Donations and Gifts Disclosures Statement.
-A guide to Lodging a Development Application is available.
+A guide to Lodging a Development Application and a Policy for Handling of Development Applications are available.

 If your application triggers the Water Sensitive Design Development Control Plan (DCP 54), you will need to complete the appropriate checklist and submit it with your application.